lysak-yurii/moodle-mod_coursesearch/README.md

 2. Enter search terms
 3. Select filter: "All" or "Forums only"
 4. Click **"Search"**
+5. Browse results grouped by course sections
+6. Use pagination controls to navigate through multiple pages of results
-5. Click on any result to navigate to the content
+7. Click on any result to navigate to the content

 ### Highlighting